Our experienced experts create legally compliant safety data sheets for your distribution countries

 If your product is defined as a substance, a safety data sheet must be created if the substance meets the criteria for classification as hazardous according to the CLP Regulation or if the substance is classified as PBT, vPvB or SVHC.

-An SDS must always be created for a mixture if the substance meets the criteria for classification as hazardous according to the CLP Regulation, if it contains a substance for which there are Community workplace exposure limits, if it contains at least 1% by weight of a substance that is hazardous to health or the environment, or if it contains 0.1% by weight of a substance with particularly hazardous properties.
+An SDS must always be created for a mixture if the mixture meets the criteria for classification as hazardous according to the CLP Regulation, if it contains a substance for which there are Community workplace exposure limits, if it contains at least 1% by weight of a substance that is hazardous to health or the environment, or if it contains 0.1% by weight of a substance with particularly hazardous properties.

 We carry out the Poison Centre Notification (PCN) for you and ensure that the UFI code contains the correct information for your product.